THE MENTALIST (CBS)

 The best of times: The middle section of season one was the only time The Mentalist was ever able to break a 4.0 demo, something it pulled off on five different occasions from episodes six through 14.
 The biggest rating the show ever achieved was a 4.6 demo after the AFC Championship game on 1/18/09.
 The regularly-scheduled high was a 4.2 on 12/16/08 and 2/10/09.

-Then vs. now: It really says something about the strength of the CBS crime drama machine that a show like The Mentalist is probably going to run for 6+ seasons and yet I think there are some people who will consider its run something of a disappointment.
+Then vs. now: It really says something about the strength of the CBS crime drama machine that a show like The Mentalist ran for seven seasons and yet I think it isn't unreasonable to consider its run something of a disappointment.
 In two seasons paired with CSI on Thursday, the show posted ratings almost identical to those of the fading CSI, not the clearly better ratings some may have expected out of the pegged future of Thursday night.
 CBS never pulled the trigger on the once seemingly inevitable Mentalist move to 9/8c, and each year it felt increasingly unlikely.
-After three years of trickling downward, it's bound for a Sunday night slot that has taken a big chunk out of almost everything CBS has put there.
+After three years of trickling downward, it headed for Sunday and collapsed into one of CBS' weakest shows.
+Just getting the season seven renewal was a surprise, but it'll be the last one.
 Most shows would be elated to last until season five and transition into what feels like a "phasing-out" mode.
-Is The Mentalist?
+Was The Mentalist?

 Adults 18-49 info by season: